simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/haptics.md

 <img src="extras/Images/arduino_uno.jpg" class="imgtable150"> |  <img src="extras/Images/shield_to_v13.jpg" class="imgtable150">  | <img src="extras/Images/enc1.png" class="imgtable150"> | <img src="extras/Images/as5600.jpg" class="imgtable150">  | <img src="extras/Images/mot.jpg" class="imgtable150">

+Download the STL file as well as STEP and solidworks project of the amt103 mount for the GM4108H used in the images and the Youtube video [here](extras/gm4108_encoder_mount.zip).

 ## Connecting everything together
 Here is a picture of the setup used in this project.
 Check the Arduino code to see the pin numbers that are used.